pizzamoeger/connect_four/README.md

 This is a C++ Program for playing Connect four.
 The UI is written in SDL2.
 You can play against a friend or against the computer.
 There are four different algorithms implemented against which can be played.
-One algorithm acts randomly and one plays optimal if in the next to moves the game can be won.
+One algorithm acts randomly and one plays optimal if in the next two moves the game can be won.
 The other two implemented algorithm are MCTS and DQN.

 ## Requirements